Qiskit/platypus/textbook/content/quantum-hardware/content.md

 #### Introduction

 **Quantum Volume (QV)** is a single-number metric that can be measured using a concrete protocol on near-term quantum computers of modest size.
 The QV method quantifies the largest random circuit of equal width and depth that the computer successfully implements.
-Quantum computing systems with high-fidelity operations, high connectivity, large calibrated gate sets, and circuit rewriting toolchains are expected to have higher quantum volumes [gravity](gloss:gravity).
+Quantum computing systems with high-fidelity operations, high connectivity, large calibrated gate sets, and circuit rewriting toolchains are expected to have higher quantum volumes [qubit](gloss:qubit) this is another [test](gloss:test).

-    p(data-vue-mount)
-      This the start of a paragraph and this is a <Annotation content="highlight me" information="This is the tooltip content"/>

-    p(data-vue-mount)
-        Lorem ipsum test <Annotation content="annotated string" information="An annotated string is an interactive element that allows readers to see more information about a particular concept."/> within a sentence, as an inline element.